 A room in the Shearer’s Quarters is $85 per night.

 Camp and Caravan Sites

 Unpowered campsites are along the banks of Lake Houdraman and there are 6 powered sites close to the amenities.
-Powered sites are $30 for two people per night and $5 per child, while unpowered sites on the east side of the lake are $10 per night.
+Powered sites are $30 per site, while unpowered sites on the east side of the lake are $12.50 per night and $5 per child per night.

 For those that are entirely self sufficient, you can camp in pretty much complete privacy on the western side of the lake.
-These sites are $5 per night and don’t include access to any amenities.
+These sites are $7.50 per adult and $5 per child per night and don’t include access to any amenities.

 Campsites are also pet friendly.

 The Lake provides a range of facilities for guests to use to ensure their stay is comfortable, which are listed below.

 Lake Houdraman is the perfect place for a picnic, a swim, fish, see the native birdlife and other wildlife.
 If you have a kayak bring it down for a paddle or you can simply take a walk around the banks of the lake.